It’s almost one week since the day I arrived in Italy, starting a new adventure in the land of art, history, fashion, food, and love.

-G picked me up at the central station when I first arrived and brought me to his small but cozy and homey studio flat.
-He cooked me delicious pasta, let me sleep in his extra bed and answered all my questions about the new city.
-When the endless paperwork and search for accommodation are finally over, I started indulging myself a little.
+After two days, I was lucky enough to find a place nearby, and now was the time to indulge myself a little.
 I hopped on metro to Duomo to see a friend and discover the city, joining a smal crowd chanting hallelujah before getting ourself lost among fancy stream clothing stores along the city’s piazzas.
-I ended up buying a black leather jacket, a flowery scarf and a necklace as early Xmas gifts for myself.
+I ended up buying a black leather jacket, a flowery scarf and a necklace as early Xmas gift for myself.

 Later that day I met G for pizza & icecream near Duomo.
 It was a cold and puzzling Saturday night, the crowds were just getting bigger and it seemed to me that Milan were not going to sleep anytime soon.
 But I was not meant to be here as tourist.
 There’s so much about history and culture of this charming place and I would have at least three months to decode Milan is really about.
 The journey has just begun…